bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1205_two_phase_init.md

 # Two Phase Init

 ## Introduction
 Welcome to Lesson 5 of The UIKIt Fundamentals Part 1 Object Oriented Programming.
-In this lesson, you are going to learn how can one init method init the other.
+In this lesson, you are going to learn how one init method initializes the other.
 Sounds super confusing?
-Well, let's find out how it certainly works.
-In fact, it's super important.
-You will find out why by the end of this lesson.
-It could have three million dollars for NASA.
+Well, let's find out how it works.
+At the end of this lesson, you will learn how NASA could have saved millions of dollars if they used the feature Swift offers.

 ## Lecture Notes
 ### Problem
 How can one init init the other?

 ### Design Struct
 Design a struct called `NuclearRocket`.
 There are two init methods and two properties: `meters` and `liters`.
-Using the second init method, you may initialize using `ft` and `gallon`.
-However, the second init will call the first init method by calling `self.init`.
-This is analogous to `convenience init` you've learned in `1201`.

 ```swift
 struct NuclearRocket {